 This brings us to the next point of muscle mass.
 The main reason why one’s metabolism drops further as they age is also because of their muscle mass.
 At age 40, more than 5% of one’s muscle mass would have fallen if they do not have an active lifestyle.
 To put this into perspective, that would mean that you would not only become weaker, but your ability to gain muscle would also occur at a slower rate.
 A decrease in muscle mass can lead to problems like fatigue and eventually affect your quality of life.

 All of this happens, partly because of the decrease in hormones in one’s body.
 For males, they can expect a drop in their testosterone levels, while the females will feel their estrogen and progesterone levels fluctuate irregularly.
 All of these can present problems such as irregular moods, a decrease in strength, and an overall loss in drive during life.
 A medical practitioner should be able to diagnose a decrease in one’s hormones and provide aid in your future treatment.

 Changes in one’s vision may become a real problem as one’s extraocular muscles become weaker with time.
 This cannot be easily rectified as the muscles in and around the eyes cannot be trained as easily as the muscle groups in one’s body.
 Prescription glasses may be needed accordingly so do consult your optometrist should you feel your vision blurring.

-Finally, an unfortunate effect of aging at 40 is that you may find yourself having changes in your sleep cycle.
+Finally, an unfortunate effect of aging in you in your 40s and 50s is that you may find yourself having changes in your sleep cycle.
 This may not mean that you’ll become easily tired at 40, it could also translate to finding yourself wide awake at 2 in the morning while waking up early at 5 every day.
 This could be both a good or a bad thing according to your predisposed beliefs but changing sleep cycles are a hassle, especially they interfere with your daily life.